It's the people in the lab that matter. Here are the team members who we couldn't conduct our research without.

 Jessica Grom received her BA in Psychology and in International Politics (National Security Option) from The Pennsylvania State University and her MS in Psychology from Villanova University.
 Her Master’s thesis was completed under the direction of Dr. Erica Slotter and investigated whether self-control and attachment anxiety predicted IPV and displaced aggression.
 She is currently a doctoral student in Clinical Psychology at Georgia State University (mentor: Dr. Dominic Parrott).
 Her current research interests include identifying risk and protective factors for alcohol-facilitated intimate partner violence.

-Lydia is a graduate student at Northwestern University.
+Lydia Emery recently completed her PhD and PostDoc at Northwerstern University.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
 Lydia volunteered in the Social Self Lab for several years during her time in the area.
-Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
-Lydia’s research focuses on (a) the self and relationships, including how people's self-concepts shape their relationships and how couples understand their identity together, and (b) how socioeconomic status (SES) influences people's relationships
+Lydia’s research focuses on (a) the self and relationships, including how people's self-concepts shape their relationships and how couples understand their identity together, and (b) how socioeconomic status (SES) influences people's relationships.
+Lydia will be starting at the University of Chicago as an Assistant Professor this fall!
+Congrats to Lydia!